 These cornbread muffins are everything you want in a corn muffin, plus they happen to be super easy to make!

-- Buttermilk: If you do not have buttermilk, add 1 teaspoon fresh lemon juice or white vinegar to ¾ cup milk and let sit for 5-10 minutes.
+- Buttermilk: Buttermilk is key to keeping these muffins light and fluffy.
+However, you can easily make homemade buttermilk by adding 1 teaspoon of fresh lemon juice or white vinegar to ¾ cup milk and letting that mixture sit for 5-10 minutes.

 - Flour: Use whole white wheat flour or all-purpose flour in this recipe.